vlasscontreras/gragrid/readme.txt

 == Changelog ==

+= 2.2.2 =
+* Fixes the truncated contact lists on the feed settings page
+* Tested on WordPress 6.0

 = 2.2.1 =
 * Handles fatal error on the feed listing when the API key is invalid
 * Escape HTML in translation strings